What is SEND Advocacy?

 Present – an advocate should present your case in the most persuasive way possible, whether in written or spoken form, to the relevant decision makers.
 These can include local authority caseworkers, education and health professionals and of course Tribunal judges and members.
 Throughout this the advocate must clearly and accurately puts across your own thoughts, views and wishes; not theirs.

-If you feel that your child or young person has SEND but that they are not getting the support they require then we can help.
-We offer a complete service from preparing a request for an EHCNA to appearing at a contested tribunal hearing, and everything in between.
-If you need someone in you corner to help you secure the education your child deserves, contact us today.
+If you feel that your child or young person has SEND but that they are not getting the support they require then SEND Advocacy can help, from preparing a request for an EHCNA to appearing at a contested tribunal hearing, and everything in between.
+If you need someone in you corner to help you secure the education your child deserves, contact SEND Advocacy today.